 Little did I know that the day had more surprises in store.
 The unnerving script development continued in a more eerie fashion when my boss marched to my desk with a pack of printed paper.

-I paid the cab and galloped up the marble stairs leading to the spacious hallway, where the Master was about to hold his new book presentation.
-Despite the breezy weather of London autumn, the big hall was stuffy, packed with photographers and hungry penny journalists.
-As always, I occupied the spot in the corner, by the window.
-Quick inventory check: wallet, j-sack along with the omni-present Swiss knife.
-Seconds ticked leisurely on my wrist watch.
+I paid the cab and galloped up the marble stairs leading to the hallway, where the Master was about to hold his new book presentation.
+I elbowed myself through the crowd of journalists to occupy the coveted front-row spot.
+Quick inventory check: wallet, j-sack along with the omnipresent Swiss knife.
+Seconds ticked leisurely on my wristwatch.
 Four more minutes.

 Answers came later.

 Memory is a tricky animal.
-As I look at the valley and inflate my lungs with familiar smells, I cannot think of anything specific.
-I remember absolutely nothing about the house where I grew up except that it was the house where I grew up.
-Orchards, white chapel, old town – nothing but a strange tingling sensation somewhere down there, below the chest cage.
+As I gaze over the valley and satiate my lungs with familiar smells, I cannot think of anything specific.
+Vague and elusive memories of my childhood home.
+And these orchards, these white chapels and the old town itself – nothing but an incomprehensible sensation somewhere down there, below the chest cage.

-I close my eyes and let the old sun twirl around with tinted specks of mosaic light.
+I close my eyes and let the sun twirl around with tinted specks of mosaic light.
 I am trying to focus without looking.
 Alas, nothing comes to mind.
-Why can’t I recall any of this?
-I am not that old.
-I am not old at all.
-Not nearly as old as him.
-The one who wanders.
+I’ve been robbed of my memory.
+You!

 I almost see his facial expression under the heavily pronounced frontal lobe.
 It’s a grin.
 It’s an expression that says, “We shall see.”

-In another article, dated 1966, I read that when he travels, and those travels were quite extensive, he carries a whole rack of books along, some of which he may not even read on his journey.
+In another article, dated 1966, I read that when Borges travels, and those travels were quite extensive, he carries a whole rack of books along, some of which may not even be read.

-I saw that rack in his hotel room.
-I stood perplexed at the multitude of titles, most unknown to me, when I heard the door swing wide open, and there he was coming through the doorway of his own room with a leisurely swinging cane.
+When I entered his hotel room, that very bookrack was the first thing that caught my eye.
+I stood perplexed at the multitude of titles, most unknown to me, when I heard the door swing wide open, and there he was entering through the doorway with a leisurely swinging cane.

-“Ahh Senor Navaro, how kind of you to visit an old man!”
+“Ah, Senor Navaro, how kind of you to visit this old man!”

-I rapidly walked towards him and produced some gibberish like “pleasure is all but mine”.
+I took a step towards him and produced some gibberish like “pleasure is all but mine”.
 He half-smiled and pointed his hand to the chair.

 “I know you will quite enjoy the taste of Colombian dark roast.”

-Borges sat and leaned slightly backwards, without releasing his cane.
+Borges sat down and leaned slightly backwards, without releasing his cane.

-“Do you know the biggest advantage of being blind?” he asked and answered immediately, “The biggest advantage is that your electrical bills are way lower.”
+“Do you know the biggest advantage of being blind?” he asked and answered immediately.
+“Blind don’t need light, so my utility bills are way lower.”

-This time he laughed himself at his own joke only to be interrupted by his assistant carrying a tray of aromatic coffee poured in two small porcelain cups.
+He laughed at his own joke only to be interrupted by his assistant carrying a tray of aromatic coffee poured in two small porcelain cups.
 Amazing how the very idea of drinking coffee instantly changes your mood before you even take your first sip.

 He gently picked his cup of coffee and with hand somewhat shaking, took an artistic sip.
-I sat there, my head still buzzing with disbelief from everything that had happened to me that day.
-And the day, mind you, began like any other.
-But here I was, sitting in the room of the greatest writer, who mysteriously knew my name and who was about to give me answers to even more mysterious questions.
+Yes, I had questions.
+So many that my brain membranes were buzzing in bewilderment and disbelief.
+Here I was, sitting in the room with one of the greatest writers, who happened to mysteriously know my name and

-“Have you by any chance read my ‘The Book of Imaginary Beings’?”
+“Have you by any chance read my ‘The Book of Imaginary Beings?’” asked Borges.